-RedLink Plus also allows Milwaukee to push their M12 FUEL tools further.
-Because the system makes sure they remain in safe operating conditions, you can drive screws and/or cut wood longer.
+RedLink Plus also allows Milwaukee to push its M12 FUEL tools further.
+Because the system ensures they remain in safe operating conditions, you can drive screws and/or cut wood longer.
 The system prevents premature overheating and tool or battery failure.

 Performance Potential—What Can M12 Tools Do?

 While the M18 FUEL line of tools provided, in many cases, corded tool power.
-The Milwaukee M12 FUEL line of tools take a different approach.
-Taking care of the trades plays a major role.
+The Milwaukee M12 FUEL line of tools takes a different approach.
+Taking care of the trades plays a significant role.
 Take a look at some of the M12 tools and how they speed up work previously done by a more manual process or a larger tool: